Friendly Garage Doors

 Extension Springs

-Extension springs are an older form of spring used in some garages, which can be found on either side of the door attached to its track support via cables.
-Whilst they are efficient at enabling movement against gravity, they don’t provide adequate balance compared to torsion springs.
+Extension springs are an older system of spring used in some old garages with small room, which can be found on the side of the door and attached to the track via cables.
+They are enabling movement against gravity they don’t provide adequate balance compared to torsion springs.

 The Function Of Garage Door Springs

-Torsion and extension springs have different ways of functioning yet achieve the same result – facilitating an effortless lift for your garage door every time you use it.
-With a torsion spring system, as you open the door, tension stored in these components unwinds as well as turns a cable drum which causes cables around this drum to move too – this action enables lifting motion for your door.
-Then when you close it again, those same cables wrap back around their drums and tension returns back into torsion spring coils to put them back into their original position ready for next use.
+Torsion and extension springs have different ways of functioning and achieve the same result.
+With a torsion spring system as you open the door the tension stored in these components unwinds and turns the drum which causes the cables around this drum to move too, this action enables lifting your door.
+Then when you close it again those same cables wrap back around their drums and tension returns back into the torsion spring to put them back into their original position ready for next use.